 Strawberry Breakfast Smoothie

 - 1 1/2 cups fresh strawberries (rinsed and hulled)

 - 1/2 frozen cranberry juice

 - 1/3 cup cheerios or any other cereal

 Cut up and prepare fruits and other ingredients the night before.
-Throw into a blender and puree all ingredients except the nuts or cereal.
+Throw into a blender (read our top-rated blenders for green smoothies on the market) and puree all ingredients except the nuts or cereal.
 Pour into glass and sprinkle with nuts or cereal of choice.